Introduction to Puppy Training

 - Aristotle

-The goal of our collaboration is nothing less than changing the course of your life.
 This ambitious challenge requires that we each play our parts well.
-My job is simple and without conflict—to provide you with tools that are effective in helping you do your heroic work.
-Your challenge is much more complex and full of conflict: You are both the entity we seek to change through our collaboration—the puppy, aka the Experiential Processing System—and the entity responsible for acting in accord with your interests and principles —my collaborator, aka, the Rational Processing System [see Two Minds for a more detailed description of these entities].
+There is little conflict for me.
+My job is to give you access to the tools of my profession that can help you do your heroic work.
+Your challenge is much more complex: You are both the entity we seek to change through our collaboration, the bio-psycho-social creature who is bound to the cause-and-effect principles that influence such creatures — also know as the Experiential Processing System — and the entity who appreciates your Core Motivation as well as the cause-and-effect principles that influence the creature's motivation — my collaborator, also known as, the Rational Processing System [see Two Minds for a more detailed description of these entities].

-When your cognitive resources are unavailable—as will be the case when you are in a high-risk situation—the puppy, not your fabulously resourceful Rational Processing System, will be in the driver's seat.
-The puppy wants to do its best, but it is vulnerable to a range of traps that may be quite obvious to the rational part of you when it reviews the events in hindsight.
-If only the rational part of you could prepare the puppy for the challenges it is sure to encounter and do it in a way that did not scare the puppy or make it feel defective, incompetent, or shame-worthy.
+This challenge is so difficult because: When your cognitive resources are unavailable—as will be the case when you are in a high-risk situation—the puppy, not your fabulously resourceful Rational Processing System, will be in the driver's seat.
+The puppy wants to do its best, but is not really interested in your Core Motivation and is vulnerable to a range of traps — even th most obvious ones.
+If only the rational part of you could prepare the puppy for the challenges it is bound to encounter, and do it in a way that did not scare the puppy or make it feel defective, incompetent, or shame-worthy.

 The rest of this section describes tools and strategies to prepare the creature for the challenges ahead as rapidly as possible, and in ways that protect it from the recursive traps commonly associated with such efforts.
 Among the goals of this training:

-• The ability to keep your head despite local conditions that might evoke a high-risk, state—e.g., craving, depression, boredom.
+- The ability to keep your head despite local conditions that might evoke a high-risk, state—e.g., craving, hoplessness, low self-efficacy.

 Notes for the Puppy Trainer

 Puppy training lacks the glamour of the insights and epiphanies of talk therapy.
 However, the puppy needs the attention and the firm but gentle training.
 Generally, my greatest challenge as a therapist is training the trainer.
-Learning how to talk to and discipline the psyche is an important skill in the development of will.
-The trainer must be especially kind and patient [lean over backwards here] because the puppy may not want to play if it gets too much punishment.
-Keeping the puppy engaged in the training is the most important task of the puppy trainer.
+Learning how to talk to and discipline the creature you inhabit is perhaps the most important important skill in the development of will.
+The trainer must be especially kind and patient [lean over backwards here] because the puppy may not want to work the problem if it gets too much punishment for doing so.
+Keeping the puppy motivated and engaged in the training is the essential task of the puppy trainer.

-The experiential processing system is much stupider than the rational processing system, and the benefits of training will come much slower than the you expect.
+The Experiential Processing System is much stupider than the Rational Processing System, and the benefits of training will come much slower than you expect.
 Many trainers are inpatient and find it difficult to hang in there long enough to do what needs to be done.
-You may take it for granted that you will follow through on the puppy training, especially since it sounds so sensible and easy when we discuss it.
+You may take it for granted that you will follow through on the puppy training, especially since it sounds so sensible and easy.
 Think again.

 Perhaps by now you will agree with me that performing as intended during the high-risk situation is much more challenging than most people realize.
 However, I would like you to go a step further and consider your intention to do what it takes to train the puppy.
 Even though you may be highly motivated to do the exercises at one moment, the motivation to adhere to commitments tends to slacken with time.
 If follow-through turns out to be an issue for you (and it probably will), the Intentions & Action Form will help.